yetanalytics/pathetic/README.md

 ## Usage

 The following API functions, with the exception of `path-spec/path->spec`, can be found in the `com.yetanalytics.pathetic` namespace.
+Each function takes an optional `opts-map` argument for optional arguments.

 ### parse-path